-Building efficiency projects including HVAC, lighting, motors, controls, and boilers continue to provide opportunities for cost and GHG savings which have an average payback period of approximately 4 years.
-Additional GHG savings, 5,204 MTCO2e, are achieved through maintenance activities that have higher investments and extended ROIs.
-The additional cost for energy efficiency gains beyond standard replacement is difficult to isolate and is not included in this line item green IT initiatives including client and data center initiatives
+Building efficiency projects include HVAC, lighting, motors, compressed air systems, and boilers.
+Additional GHG savings of 4,504 MT CO2e, are achieved through maintenance activities that have higher investments and extended ROIs.
+The additional cost for energy efficiency gains beyond standard replacement is difficult to isolate and is not included in this line item.
+The approximate avoided electricity by implementing these building services projects is estimated to be 14,700 MWh, based on the average U.S. grid emission factor (lb GHG/MWh) calculated from EPA eGrid's 2018 release.

-Activity type
+Initiative type